Using the H5P Fill in the Blanks Tool

 Step Two: Create Sentences and Blanks

-1. Scroll up to start adding content.
+1. Scroll down to start adding content.
 In the Task Description section, you can enter a short instruction for the task.
 This will tell the student what they need to do.
 H5P automatically writes "Fill in the missing words" in this field, but you can customise this message for your students.

 2. Read the instructions and then write a line of text that will contain a blank for the student to write in, and put asterisks ** around the word that you would like to appear as a blank.